libxkbcommon 1.13.0

 See also

-◆ xkb_event_iterator_next()
+◆ xkb_events_next()

 Parameters

-eventsThe event iterator.
+eventsThe event collection.

 Returns